gbv/pica-patch/specification.md

 2. the occurrence or an empty string if the field has no occurrence
 3. the subfields as alternating subfield codes and subfield values
 4. the annotation character (plus, minus or space)

+*Note: PICA Patch JSON is an extension of [PICA JSON Format](https://format.gbv.de/pica/json) by an additional array element in each field.
+Both formats can be distinguished by checking whether the number of array elements in a field is odd or even.*

+### PICA Patch Normalized

+In PICA Patch Normalized each PICA Patch record is encoded as sequence of fields, terminated by a newline character (byte code `A0`).
+Each field consists of:

+1. the tag
+2. the optional occurrence preceded by `/` (byte code `2F`)
+2. the annotation character (plus, minus or space)
+4. a non-empty sequence of subfields, each consisting of
+    - the subfield indicator (byte code `1F`)
+    - the subfield code
+    - the subfield value
+5. an end-of-field character (byte code `1E`)

+*Note: A PICA Patch record having every field annotated with a space in PICA Patch Normalized is serialized identical to [PICA Normalized serialization](https://format.gbv.de/pica/normalized) of the PICA record without annotations.*

 ## Algorithms